developmentseed/titiler/docs/src/advanced/Algorithms.md

 ## Dependency

 To be able to use your own algorithm in titiler's endpoint you need to create a `Dependency` to tell the application what algorithm are available.

+To ease the dependency creation, we added a `dependency` property in the `titiler.core.algorithm.Algorithms` class, which will return a FastAPI dependency to be added to the endpoints.

+Note: The `Algorithms` class is a store for the algorithm that can be extented using the `.register()` method.

 ```python
 from typing import Callable